 All our members and participants have an obligation to protect and maintain the integrity of sport, as well as the health and wellbeing of our athletes.

-We work closely with Sport Integrity Australia, the federal agency established to prevent and deal with integrity threats in sport.
+We work closely with Sport Integrity Australia (SIA), the federal agency established to prevent and deal with integrity threats in sport.
 For more information visit the Sport Integrity Australia website.

-Knowledge of, or concerns regarding integrity-related matters can be reported in several ways:
+Knowledge of, or concerns regarding integrity-related matters should be reported directly to our National Integrity Manager – Jen Krawczyk (firstname.lastname@example.org).

-- Filling in an anonymous web form on the Sport Integrity Australia website
+- Filling in a complaint form on the Sport Integrity Australia website;